thinkshout/mailchimp/README.txt

   * If you use a drush make workflow, see the example drush makefile: mailchimp.make.example.

-  * The MailChimp PHP library must exist in your libraries directory.
+  * The MailChimp PHP library exist in your Druapl installation either via Libraries module or via Composer

-    For module version 7.x-4.x:
+    If you are using Libraries module for version 7.x-4.x:

       - Download Composer if you don't already have it installed: https://getcomposer.org/download/